Burns and Allen: Television

-Bea Benaderet carried over from the radio show, portraying neighbor Blanche Morton.
-Her husband Harry Morton was first portrayed by Hal March (October–December 1950), and then by John Brown (January–June 1951), and after that, Fred Clark, until 1953 when the role was assumed by Larry Keating.
+Bea Benaderet was maintained from the radio show, portraying neighbor Blanche Morton.
+Her husband Harry Morton was portrayed by Hal March (October–December 1950), John Brown (January–June 1951), Fred Clark (until 1953) and finally Larry Keating.
 Also appearing in the TV series were Burns and Allen's two adopted children, Ronnie and Sandra.
 Ronnie became a near-regular on the show, playing himself but cast as a young drama student who tended to look askance at his parents' comedy style.
-Sandra declined becoming a regular member of the cast, although she appeared in a few episodes, usually as a secretary or the voice of a telephone operator.
+Sandra declined a regular role, although she appeared in a few episodes, usually as a secretary or the voice of a telephone operator.

 In March 1953, The George Burns and Gracie Allen Show joined I Love Lucy as part of the CBS Monday night prime-time lineup.
 As a result, the show entered the top 30 television programs in the Nielsen ratings ranking at No. 20.
 For the 1954–1955 season, it ranked No. 26, and for both the 1955–56 and 1956–57 seasons it was No. 28.
 With I Love Lucy ending its six-year run on CBS in the spring of 1957, the television network wanted to renew the Burns and Allen series, but by this time Allen had grown tired of the grind.
 Nevertheless, Burns committed both of them for another year, which would be their eighth—and last—on television.

-Allen announced her retirement on February 17, 1958, effective at the end of the current season.
+Allen announced her retirement on February 17, 1958, effective at the end of that season.